 Geophysical & Geotechnical Survey Update

-Multiple vessels will conduct geophysical & geotechnical (G&G) surveys to characterize the ocean floor conditions within federal and state waters during the summer and fall 2021.
+Multiple vessels will conduct geophysical & geotechnical (G&G) surveys to characterize the ocean floor conditions within federal and state waters during 2022.

 No final decisions on site locations for project facilities will be made until a full routing analysis has been completed.